kkrime/commandLinePoker/README.md

-# ICEYEPoker - The Best Command Line Poker Game Known To Mankind!!
+# iceyePoker - The Best Command Line Poker Game Known To Mankind!!
 </br>

-### ICEYEPoker is a LARVIS module, that lets you play poker with LARVIS, so you will never be bored again</br></br>Now every night can be Poker Night!
+### iceyePoker is a LARVIS module, that lets you play poker with LARVIS, so you will never be bored again</br></br>Now every night can be Poker Night!

 #### Modules used